• Skip to primary navigation

 More refreshing cocktails you’ll love

-If you made this recipe for my Grapefruit and Lime Paloma, please be sure to rate and review it below!
-You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter!
+If you try the recipe for this Grapefruit & Lime Paloma, please leave a 🌟 review and share your creation with me on social media!
+You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter! 📧

 Grapefruit & Lime Paloma